 If the processor is free to handle the autobuffer requests in the order they are generated, the receive autobuffer happens first and is then followed by the transmit autobuffer.
 The order of these operations may change if the processor is not available to handle the requests due to any of the previously mentioned latencies.

-In the example shown in Figure 5-35, there are $1\frac{1}{2}$ serial clock cycles between the requests.
-If the processor is subject to bus requests, wait states, or other latencies that are longer than $1\frac{1}{2}$ serial clock cycles, both autobuffer operations may be held off.
-Since the transmit autobuffer has a higher priority, its request will occur first.
-Because of the priority of the autobuffer requests, the use of a single I register is more difficult or even impossible in some cases.
+In this case there are 11⁄2 serial clock cycles between the requests.
+If the processor is subject to bus requests, wait states, or other latencies which are longer than 11⁄2 serial clock cycles, both autobuffer operations may be held off.
+Since the transmit autobuffer has a higher priority, it's request will occur first.
+Because of the priority of the autobuffer requests the use of a single I register more difficult or even impossible in some cases.
 As long as there are no possible latency cases longer than the difference in the timing of the requests, it is quite possible to use a single I register for serial port autobuffering.